Skip to content

 Natural Attack, Primary

 A primary natural attack works much like any weapon a player would be proficient with, except it is part of the creature or character's body.
-These can be specialized in by specifying (Natural) or (Claw/Bite/Tail/Ect...) when taking feats like Weapon Fixation.
-These are treated as one-handed weapons for determining strength modifier to damage.
+These attacks can be specialized in by specifying Natural, Claw, Bite, Tail, or another appropriate form when taking feats such as Weapon Fixation.
+Primary natural attacks are treated as one-handed weapons for determining Strength modifier to damage.

 Natural Attack, Secondary

-Secondary natural attacks will typically be listed as an ability and take many shapes and forms.
-Most humanoid characters will not have a secondary natural attack.
-Often times the ability is similar to an attack, but might have special rules with it and is done in place of primary attacks.
+Secondary natural attacks are usually listed as abilities and can take many forms.
+Most humanoid characters do not have a secondary natural attack.
+A secondary natural attack often works like an attack, but may have special rules and may be used in place of primary attacks.

 Phantasm

-A type of illusion that only the targets of the spell or effect can see.
-No one else is witness to whatever the targets are seeing.
-The targets will think that these illusions are completely real and will act accordingly.
+A phantasm is an illusion that only the targets of the spell or effect can perceive.
+No one else witnesses what the targets see.
+The targets believe the illusion is real and act accordingly.

 Quick Gold Value

-If constantly giving unidentified items and keeping track of loot becomes too complex or time-consuming, a DM can instead use a Quick Gold Value (QGV) and divide it among the party members instead.
-This value is determined by the value of the items divided by 10.
-DMs should vary this value some depending on how the battle went.
+If unidentified items and detailed loot tracking become too complex or time-consuming, the Definition Master can use a Quick Gold Value (QGV) and divide it among the party members instead.
+This value is usually the total value of the items divided by 10.
+The Definition Master may adjust this value based on how the encounter went.

 Reach